 Tip: Use the dome vents to allow some air to enter the seed tray.
 You can also run a desk fan on low for a few hours a day in the room to circulate the air.

-4. Use Seed Starter Mix
+Plant in Seed Starter Mix

 Seed starter mixes are specially formulated mixtures for germinating seeds.
 They generally have no plant nutrients added and allow for plenty of aeration.
 You’ll see peat moss, vermiculite and perlite as common ingredients in these starter mixes.

-5. Try the Paper Towel Method
+The Paper Towel Germination Method

-Good luck, and please share any other pepper seed germination tips you may have below!
+Good luck, and feel free to share any other pepper seed germination tips you may have below!